kimkorngmao/DjanFood/README.md

 # Online Food Ordering System

-Welcome to the Online Food Ordering System.
+Welcome to the Mini Online Food Ordering System.
 This web application is designed to provide a seamless experience for users to browse and order delicious food items.

 ## Table of Contents